antvis/G/site/docs/plugins/annotation.en.md

 When enabled, you can use the `Delete` / `Esc` / `Backspace` keys to delete the selected interactive graphics.

+### enableContinuousBrush

+Whether to support continuous pressing of `shift` for frame selection, the default value is `true`.

+After closing, each frame selection will clear the previous result and re-select.

 ### arrowKeyStepLength

 In edit mode, use the keyboard up, down, left and right arrow keys to move the graph in steps, the default value is `4`.